tiptiz/editor/README.md

 # TipTap Contentful Example

-This is `tiptap` & `svelte` guide project, which is prototype phase.
+This is a guide project for exploring `Svelte` and `Tiptap` to create a WYSIWYG rich text editor, so , this project is **in prototype phase**.

-This demo project is the practice of using `tiptap` to create a:
-`HTML5 Copy/Paste Friendly` & `Email Friendly` & `Markdown Friendly` Rich Text Editor.
+The project final goal is to create a `free` & `open source` & `HTML5 Copy/Paste Friendly` & `Email Friendly` & `Markdown Friendly` feature rich WYSIWYG rich text editor.

 ## Features Table